On the Diophantine problem related to power circuits: Main result

 \end{proof}

-\begin{thm} The Diophantine problem over $\tilde{N} = \langle \mathbb{N}_{>0}; +, x \cdot 2^y, \leq, 1 \rangle$ is undecidable. \end{thm} \begin{proof} We will reduce $\mathcal{DP}(\mathbb{N}_{>1})$ to the Diophantine problem over $\tilde{N}$ in the following way.
-An input system $S$ of Diophantine equations over $\mathbb{N}_{>1}$ can be transform to an equivalent system in the {\it Skolem form}, consisting of equations of the following types: \begin{enumerate} \item $x_i = x_j x_k$, \item $x_i = x_j + x_k$, \item $x_i = x_j + 1$. \end{enumerate} By Lemma \ref{mult_def} we can replace every equation of type 1 by an equivalent system of equations over $\tilde{N}$.
-Also for every variable $x$, which is included in equations of types 2 or 3, but not included in any equation of type 1, we add the Diophantine condition $x>1$.
-Thus we constructed a system of Diophantine equations over $\tilde{N}$ which is equivalent to system $S$ over $\mathbb{N}_{>1}$. \end{proof}
+\begin{thm} The Diophantine problem over $\widetilde{N} = \langle \mathbb{N}_{>0}; +, x \cdot 2^y, \leq, 1 \rangle$ is undecidable. \end{thm} \begin{proof} We reduce $\mathcal{DP}(\mathbb{N}_{>1})$ to the Diophantine problem over $\widetilde{N}$ in the following way.
+Without loss of generality any given nontrivial system $S$ of Diophantine equations over $\mathbb{N}_{>1}$ consists of equations of the form $P(x_1, \ldots, x_n) = Q(x_1, \ldots, x_n)$, where $P$ and $Q$ are non-zero polynomials with positive integer coefficients.
+Such system $S$ can be transformed to an equivalent system in the {\it Skolem form}, consisting of equations of the following types: \begin{enumerate} \item $x_i = x_j x_k$, \item $x_i = x_j + x_k$, \item $x_i = x_j + 1$, \item $x_i = x_j$. \end{enumerate} By Lemma \ref{mult_def}, we can replace every equation of type (1) by an equivalent system of equations over $\widetilde{N}$.
+Also for every variable $x$, which is included in equations of types (2), (3) or (4), but not included in any equation of type (1), we add the Diophantine condition $x>1$ using Lemma \ref{str_def}.
+By construction, the obtained system of equations over $\widetilde{N}$ is equivalent to the original system $S$ over $\mathbb{N}_{>1}$.